Best Cat Insurance

 Identify your cat's specific risk factors

-Look at your cat’s breed, age and current health to figure out what kind of coverage will matter most.
+Consider your cat’s breed, age and current health to decide on coverage.
 A Scottish Fold may need more support for joint issues, while a Siamese may be more prone to respiratory concerns.
-A young kitten also comes with very different risks compared to an older indoor cat with no health history.
+A young kitten also has very different risks than an older indoor cat with no health history.

 Ask yourself:

 • Does my cat's breed carry known hereditary conditions?
-Resources from the Cornell Feline Health Center and the Feline Veterinary Medical Association outline common conditions by breed, which can help you plan ahead before issues come up.
+Resources from the Cornell Feline Health Center and the Feline Veterinary Medical Association give common conditions by breed.

 • Is my cat in a high-accident risk period?
-Kittens between eight weeks and six months tend to get into more trouble as they explore.
-Older cats, especially those over 11, may have a higher risk of injury due to reduced mobility or changes in vision.
+Kittens between eight weeks and six months get into more trouble as they explore.
+Older cats, especially those over 11, may become injured due to reduced mobility or changes in vision.

 • Have any health concerns already appeared during vet checkups that could affect coverage eligibility or waiting periods?
 Go through your cat’s records and talk with your vet about anything noted.
 Even small mentions in records can be treated as pre-existing by some insurers.
 The American Veterinary Medical Association also offers guidance on how to read vet records and what to clarify before buying coverage.